The Best Forts in India to travel to in 2023

 Raj Mahal of Orchha

 This palace is located to the right of the central patio.
-Its exteriors are quite flat and are decorated with chhatris – small domed pavilions.
-On the other hand, its interiors are decorated with exquisite murals that offer scenes of religious themes.
+Its exteriors are quite flat.
+They are decorated with chhatris – small domed pavilions.
+On the other hand, its interiors are replete with exquisite murals that offer scenes of religious themes.

 Jehangir Mahal in Orchha